 When the dendritic cells arrive in the lymph node, they encounter T cells.
 T cells are another type of white blood cell, specialized in fighting the encountered danger in the body.
 The dendritic cell presents its antigen material to the T cells.
 One set of the T-cells can only detect danger fragments when displayed by MHC I molecules, whereas another does this for fragments displayed by MHC II molecules.
 The T cells are like bloodhounds that can multiply: once they recognize the load presented by the MHC serving tray, they start dividing to form an army of cells and forcefully attack the dangerous felon.
 After the danger is removed, the immune response winds down and balance is restored.
 In many cases, we as people do not even notice these encounters as they occur inside our bodies.

-The Boes laboratory is fascinated by how peptide/MHC-driven activation of the adaptive immune system can be targeted to cure diseases.
+The Boes laboratory is fascinated by how peptide/MHC-driven activation of the adaptive immune system can be targeted to prevent or cure diseases.
 The team exploits its technical expertise in antigen presentation mechanisms that yield effective T and B responses.